-- i.
-Contributes to the delivery the Council's agreed Commissioning Plan for Education Provision and the Schools Expansion Programme; - ii.
+i.
+Contributes to the delivery of the Council's agreed Commissioning Plan for Education Provision and the Schools Expansion Programme;

+- ii.
 Is located within the community it is intended to serve and is accessible by public transport, walking and cycling; - iii.
 Is of a high quality design and provides a safe environment; and - iv.
 Provides, private, secure and safe outdoor amenity and playing space in line with Government building guidelines, which is located away from busy roads.

-Proposals with innovative and flexible design solutions and the shared use of open space and sports facilities will be considered favourably where it enables the delivery of a new school in an area of identified need.
+Proposals with innovative and flexible design solutions and the shared use of open space and sports facilities will be considered favourably where it enables the delivery of a new school in an area of identified need and where the existing sports facility can accommodate additional play without compromising quality and accessibility for existing users.

-Proposals for educational uses in the Green Belt, including the expansion of existing schools may be considered as very special circumstances where it can be robustly demonstrated that there are no suitable alternative sites within the appropriate education planning area and there is a demonstrable need for additional school places.
+Proposals for educational uses in the Green Belt, including the expansion of existing schools may be considered as very special circumstances where it can be robustly demonstrated that there are no suitable alternative sites within the appropriate education planning area and there is a demonstrable need or demand for additional school places.